Xilinx/Vitis_Libraries/quantitative_finance/L2/tests/CFBlackScholesMerton/README.md

 ## Black-Scholes-Merton Closed Form Demonstration
 This is a demonstration of the Black-Scholes-Merton (BSM) closed form solver built using the Vitis environment.
-It supports software and hardware emulation as well as running the hardware accelerator on supported Alveo cards.
+It supports hardware emulation as well as running the hardware accelerator on supported Alveo cards.

 The demonstration generates a configurable number of randomized input parameter sets (one input parameter set consists of the underlying, volatility, risk free rate, dividend rate, time-to-maturity and strike price), passes them to the kernel and retrieves the pricing and associated Greeks.
 These are then compared to a full precision model and the worst case difference between the kernel and model are displayed.